micans/pick/README.md

 - caret `^` for a constant value (number or string)
 - comma `,` for an operator

-Thus
+Constant values and column handles are url-decoded, hence the escape mechanism for including any of the characters `^:,%` in a constant value or column handle is to url-encode them.
+The following is an example of a computation:

 ```
 :foo^144,add
 ```

 is an expression that indicates the column named `foo`, the number 144 and the `add` operator.
+The result of it is the sum of the value in the `foo` column and 144.
 Each computation needs a name.
 It can be thought of as a variable name.
 If the computation is output as a new column the name will be used as the column name.
-The two forms are below, where (1) `newname` will not be output as a new column (but is still available e.g. for comparison) and (2) `newname2` will be output.
+The two forms are below, where (1) `newname` will not be output as a new column (but is still available e.g. for other computations or comparison) and (2) `newname2` will be output.

 ```